mtilda/supply_backend/project_overview.md

 ### Code Snippets

-This is a helper module in my backend that analyzes the events belonging to a specified item and updates the appropriate attributes of that event
+This is a helper module in my backend that analyzes the events belonging to a specified item and updates the appropriate attributes of that event:
 ```ruby
 module ItemHelper
     def analyze_events (item_id)